 I also gain resolution and confidence as I manage to make my performance perfect.
 Before I start playing a new one, I will never stop practicing a piece until I make it perfect.
 It not only strengthens my memory but also shapes my mind to be concentrated and devoted to one job at a time.

 Growing up, I start to notice another benefit: playing the piano also cultivates my talent for empathy and creativity.
 Though I lack the proper ability to express such complex thoughts and mixed emotions well, I am able to strongly empathize with the characters in a book or a film.
-Of a sudden, I may have some random, bizarre thoughts too, which some people may find interesting while others may find ridiculous.
+All ofa sudden, I may have some random, bizarre thoughts too, which some people may find interesting while others may find ridiculous.

 “Loving can heal, loving can mend your soul